aryaethn/Privacy-Preserving-Account-Recovery/ERC-PPAR-Circom/README.md

 ## Notes 🗒️

-- The circuits are tested in the Example directory.
-The tests are on the input files that are extracted by Email-Parser-Go/main.go which uses the Raw-Email.
+- The circuits are tested and they work perfectly.
+The tests are on the input files that are extracted by Email-Parser-Go/main.go.
+However, the test files are removed due to security reasons.
 - To compile and create the proofs, we need the power of tau of 2^20, that can be downloaded [here](https://github.com/iden3/snarkjs?tab=readme-ov-file#7-prepare-phase-2).